charles-uno/Bloodlines/03_pcs.md

 **TODO: rather than generic wounds, have them correspond to the scores. also they no longer cover social stress.**

+**sketch of the sample PCs:**

+**Oxye was a scholar/archaeologist (there are probably ruins EVERYWHERE).
+She can shape wood.
+Her job is to go get the Heart of the Mountain, a powerful artifact she believes was left in Tordenkul when the Dwarves abandoned the city.
+Maybe it provides power or repels monsters or something.
+She believes (perhaps correctly) that such power is dangerous, and that she should study it carefully before entrusting it to anyone else.**

+**TBY was a caravan guard.
+He's as good as any at safely navigating the unkempt roads.
+He can do stoneform.
+His job is to get Oxye to the mountain, let her find the Heart, and get it back home.
+He believes that the Heart will protect his increasingly-endangered home, and values it far more than he does his companion.**

+**wolfram alpha rolls up stats here: www.wolframalpha.com/input/?i=roll+20d4**

 A PC's character sheet is public; it need not be hidden from the GM or from the other players.
 There is one exception, however.
 If a PC is specifically withholding a piece of information from the other PCs, that information may be withheld from the other players as well.
 This is best done in anticipation of a dramatic reveal!

 ## Notes